 - Projects Supported: The project must be designed to benefit the water quality of the currently eligible watersheds and their ecosystems:

-- Southern California Bight with an emphasis on Los Angeles area and the Santa Ana River, especially in Riverside and San Bernardino counties
+- Southern California Bight and Los Angeles area watersheds, including Santa Ana River and San Gabriel River

 - Humboldt Bay and Mad River

 - Russian River and its tributaries, Laguna de Santa Rosa, and other local watersheds in Sonoma and Mendocino County

 - San Francisco Bay-Delta

 - There are also limited funds for Santa Cruz area, Lombardi Creek, and Central Coast area water bodies